What is Heart Failure?

 Both Entresto and lisinopril have warnings from the FDA that pregnant women should not use them.
 Both medications are harmful to the unborn baby.
 Women who become pregnant while on either of these medications should talk to their doctor right away.

 Which is Better?

 Every person has to make that decision with their doctor.
-Both medications have the possibility for uncommon yet serious side effects, although Entresto has fewer mild side effects.
+Both medications have the possibility for uncommon yet serious adverse effects, although Entresto has fewer mild adverse effects.